Firmware / Embedded Engineering

 █ 1.
 Requirements & System Architecture

-● Our Embedded Engineers work with the System Architects and Hardware Engineers to define software requirements based on the product's intended functionality.
+● The Embedded Engineers collaborate with System Architects and Hardware Engineers to define software requirements based on the product’s intended functionality.

-● They help shape the system architecture by providing input on microcontroller / microprocessor selection, memory requirements, interface compatibility and real-time constraints.
+● They contribute to shaping the system architecture by advising on microcontroller/microprocessor selection, memory requirements, interface compatibility, and real-time constraints.

 █ 2.
 Hardware Design Phase

-● Our Embedded Engineers collaborate closely with the Hardware Design Team.
+● The Embedded Engineers work closely with the Hardware Design Team.

-● They review schematics, help select components (e.g., MCUs, sensors, communication modules) and ensure that the hardware supports the intended software features.
+● They review schematics, assist in component selection (e.g., MCUs, sensors, communication modules), and ensure that the hardware supports the intended software features.

 █ 3.
 Software Design & Development

-● At this stage in the process our Embedded Engineers operate fully on the software development.
+● At this stage in the process the Embedded Engineers operate fully on the software development.

-● This includes writing low-level drivers, middleware, application logic, communication stacks, real-time operating system (RTOS) integration and power management features.
+● This includes writing low-level drivers, middleware, application logic, communication stacks, integrating real-time operating systems (RTOS), and implementing power management features.

 ● Emdedded Engineers involvement in iterative development and testing on evaluation boards.